pu2clr/SI4735/README.md

 /*
  * Powerup in Analog Mode
  * You have to call setPowerUp before call analogPowerUp.
- * Use setPowerUp to select FM, AM or SSB mode.
+ * Use setPowerUp to select FM, AM or SSB (if SSB patch apllied) mode.
  */
 void SI4735::analogPowerUp(void)
 ```